enikeevtg/linux-basics/README.md

   > icanhazip.com - the site that returns an ip as a string.

-* Defining internal ip address of the gatewey
+* Defining internal ip address of the gatewey, aka default ip address

       $ ip route | grep default